Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 ## Challenges

-**Challenge:** Modify the transitions here to your taste.
+**Challenge:** Modify the transitions to your taste.
 Think about all of the attributes you can animate.
 Any changes applied before `.transition()` will not be animated, while changes applied after `.transition()` will be animated.

 **Challenge:** Applied the join API to one of the previous tutorial examples.

 ## Conclusion

 In this tutorial you explored the D3 join API and used it's enter, exit, and update pattern.
 This allowed you to handle elements as they enter, exit and are updaed in the DOM.

+D3s Join API is a powerful tool!
+You will use it to make complex interactive visualizations!